sanaulhabib/sales-analysis-dashboard-powerbi/README.md

 - Which customer segment and sales channels bring in the most money?
 - What are the top 10 products?
 - Who are the top 10 customers?

+## 💡 Solution
+I combined 23 Excel tables into one connected data model, then built an interactive Power BI dashboard showing total sales, profit, profit margin,  and region wise performance that can be filter by Region, Category, Channel, Date.

+## 🔄 Project Workflow

+- **Extracted the data** — Imported the messy raw Excel data into Power BI
+- **Cleaned the data** — Used Power Query to fix nulls, remove duplicates, trim extra spaces, fix capitalization, handle errors, and fill missing values
+- **Identified Fact and Dimension tables** — Sorted the tables into facts (transactions) and dimensions (products, customers, dates, etc.)
+- **Connected the tables** — Built relationships between the fact and dimension tables
+- **Built the data model** — Organized everything into a clean star schema
+- **Created measures with DAX** — Wrote DAX calculations for Total Sales, Total Cost, Total Profit, Profit Margin, and other KPIs
+- **Built the dashboard** — Created KPI cards, charts, and filters to show sales, profit, and performance